 Multiple Sclerosis Fellowship

-The group cares for more than 4000 patients from all 50 states and several foreign countries, and is actively involved in multiple clinical trials that evaluate disease-modifying agents, symptomatic therapies, and new diagnostic and prognostic criteria.
-We are actively involved in studies aimed at understanding neurodegeneration and neuroprotection, utilizing optical coherence tomography (OCT) and other neuro-ophthalmologic assessments that characterized retinal damage following optic neuritis.
+The group cares for more than 4,000 patients from all 50 states and several foreign countries, and is actively involved in multiple clinical trials that evaluate disease-modifying agents, symptomatic therapies, and new diagnostic and prognostic criteria.
+We are actively involved in studies aimed at understanding neurodegeneration and neuroprotection utilizing optical coherence tomography (OCT) and other neuro-ophthalmologic assessments that characterize retinal damage following optic neuritis.

 The MS Clinical Center is comprised of eleven exam rooms, an infusion center, on-site bladder evaluation and intrathecal baclofen pump refills, ocular motor physiology, and optic nerve laboratories (equipped with state of the art retinal imaging technologies).
 We have complete electronic charting, ordering, and digital imaging (EPIC, Magic Web).

 How to Apply

 For more information on the fellowship and how to apply, send an email to email@example.com.